Home of the greatest Buddha Statue on the island!

 Getting There and Away

 You can reach Changhua by high-speed train (HSR).
-From Taipei, it’s about 50 minutes and it cost 820NT$ for a reserved seat in economy class.
+From Taipei, it’s about 50 minutes and it cost 820NT$ for a reserved seat in economy class, and 1430NT$ for business class.

 The normal train (TRA) also has a station right downtown Changhua from where you can reach all the main cities on the west coast of Taiwan such as Kaohsiung, Miaoli, Hsinchu, Tainan, Taoyuan, Taichung, and Taipei.